 Mary in the life of Jesus

-that is recorded in the New Testament.
-At the age of twelve Jesus, having become separated from his parents on their return
+recorded in the New Testament.
+At the age of twelve Jesus, having become separated from his parents on their return journey

-and "sister" as actually meaning close relatives (see Perpetual virginity).
+as actually meaning close relatives (see Perpetual virginity).
 There is also an incident in which Jesus is sometimes interpreted

 After the Ascension of Jesus

 In Acts 1:26, especially v.
 14, Mary is the only one to be mentioned

 by name other than the twelve apostles and the candidates of about 120 people gathered, after the Ascension, in the Upper

 Room on the occasion of the election of Matthias to the vacancy of Judas.
 (Though it is said that "the women" and